selfawarestudio/picoapp/README.md

 })
 ```

 And then, call `unmount()`.
-If the component no longer exists in the DOM, its
-`unmount` handler will be called.
+All [evx](https://github.com/estrattonbailey/evx) event subscriptions within your component will be destroyed automatically.
 ```javascript
 app.unmount()
 ```

-Regardless of if you define an `unmount` handler, any event subscriptions you
-made in your component will be destroyed.

 `unmount()` is also synchronous, so given a PJAX library like
 [operator](https://github.com/estrattonbailey/operator), you can do this *after*